fstiehle/leafhopper/README.md

 All conforming traces accepted!
 All non-conforming traces caught!
 ```
+> If you force close out of the script, make sure to stop and delete the deployed docker containers and delete their images before starting another run.
+If the script runs through it will clean up by itself.

 To replicate the gas cost benchmark run `npm run case/0 gas` for the incident management case
 and `npm run case/1 gas` for the supply chain case in the project directory.
 The console output will report on the outcome and also report on